-- 34. The proposed implementation plan of the project for 2024 which was approved at TC 56th Session was described as blow: - To develop and select the suitable AI technologies (Deep-Learning Technology) for flood forecasting - AI technologies can directly simulate the flood stage with training the historical rainfall couple with stage data sets - To launch the development of flood forecasting system - 35.
-The implementation status and progresses of the project achieved in 2024 were described as: - Tested and applied the AI flood forecasting technique in 4 polit target TC members (Malaysia, Lao P.D.R, Thailand, Philippines) and gather the user's demands - Selected AI deep-learning flood forecasting technique and establish of development plan of AI forecasting module
+- 31. The proposed implementation plan of the project for 2024 which was approved at TC 56th Session was described as blow: - To develop and select the suitable AI technologies (Deep-Learning Technology) for flood forecasting - AI technologies can directly simulate the flood stage with training the historical rainfall couple with stage data sets - To launch the development of flood forecasting system - 32.
+The implementation status and progresses of the project achieved in 2024 were described as: - Tested and applied the AI flood forecasting technique in 4 polit target TC members (Malaysia, Lao P.D.R, Thailand, Philippines) and gather the user's demands - Selected AI deep-learning flood forecasting technique and establish of development plan of AI forecasting module - HRFCO, in cooperated with KICT and DMH, hosted the technical workshop regarding to using AI technique of hydrological data quality control and flood forecasting on 07-08 Nov.
+2024 in Vientiane, Lao P.D.R.
+A total of 21 participants from RID of Thailand, DID of Malaysia, PAGASA of Philippines, DMH of Lao P.D.R.
+TCS and Republic of Korea attended to share the progress on AOP2. - In the workshop, KICT made a presentation on an application of AI techniques for flood forecasting and the representatives of 4 TC members introduced their own status and challenge that they have faced in flood forecasting respectively.
+All participants agreed the establishment of system and future plan. - The draft technical report of flood forecasting using AI will be submitted Nov.
+2024 and to be published at 57th Session - 33.
+The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow:

-- HRFCO, in cooperated with KICT and DMH, hosted the technical workshop regarding to using AI technique of hydrological data quality control and flood forecasting on 07-08 Nov.
-2024 in Vientiane, Lao P.D.R - The draft technical report of flood forecasting using AI will be submitted Nov.
-2024 and to be published at 57th Session - 36.
-The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: - To conduct application and practical testing in 4 pilot target TC Members (Malaysia, Lao P.D.R, Philippines, Thailand) with AI deep-learning technique for flood forecasting - To develop the AI flood forecasting system
+- To conduct application and practical testing in 4 pilot target TC Members (Malaysia, Lao P.D.R, Philippines, Thailand) with AI deep-learning technique for flood forecasting - To develop the AI flood forecasting system